apalaciosdev/Blog-NextJS-/README.md

 ### Add reutilizable components in your posts
 With MDX, you can use components directly in markdown.

-If you want to include components in your posts, invoke them like this:
+If you want to include components in your posts, invoke them in your MDX file like this:
 ```
 <MyComponent text="this is a prop" size="30px"/>
 ```

 And then add them in `/components/MDXComponents.js`.
+<br /><br />

 ### Customize
 Make it your own by adjusting the blog config file.
 Customize whatever you want.